-The French Open Science Monitor measures the evolution of open science practices in France using on reliable, open and controlled data.
-It was launched in 2018 and provides detailed indicators on open access to scientific publications.
-The 2021 edition introduced the inclusion of clinical trials and the 2022 and versions integrated doctoral theses, research data, codes and software.
+The French Open Science Monitor provides detailed indicators on open access to scientific publications.
+The 2021 edition introduced the inclusion of clinical trials and the 2022 versions integrated doctoral theses, research data, codes and software.
+The 2025 edition introduced monitoring of the adoption of open science policies by institutions.

 The French Open Science Monitor